 Mango is considered a cooling food and has been used to relieve coughing caused by heaty lungs.
 The flesh of a very ripe mango can also relieve inflammation and scalding.
 This mango soup is great for a cough caused by the summer heat.

 4 half-ripe mangoes

 Parboil the lean pork in boiling water for about 5 minutes

-Remove the lean pork and rinse
+Remove and rinse